sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ```

 All this does is create a window and keep it open until the user closes it or presses escape.
 Next, we'll need a `main.rs` to run the code.
-It's quite simple, it just imports `run()` and, well, runs it!
+It's quite simple.
+It just imports `run()` and, well, runs it!

 ```rust
 use tutorial1_window::run;